NeurodataWithoutBorders/nwb-schema/README.rst

 For more information:

 - Learn more about NWB and `nwb.org <http://www.nwb.org/>`_.
-- The PyNWB Python API for the NWB:N format is available on `Github <https://github.com/NeurodataWithoutBorders/pynwb>`_
+- The PyNWB Python API for the NWB format is available on `Github <https://github.com/NeurodataWithoutBorders/pynwb>`_
-- The MatNWB Matlab API for the NWB:N format is available on `Github <https://github.com/NeurodataWithoutBorders/matnwb>`_
+- The MatNWB Matlab API for the NWB format is available on `Github <https://github.com/NeurodataWithoutBorders/matnwb>`_

 License